romaan/simply/README.md

 - 002 Reverse a number - Done
 - 003 Print all the prime numbers in the range 1 to N - Done
 - 004 Search for an element in an array (use sequential, binary search) - Done
-- 005 Find a non duplicate element in an array of duplicates (Ex: [1,2,3,4,4,2,1] Answer: 3
+- 005 Find a non duplicate element in an array of duplicates (Ex: [1,2,3,4,4,2,1] Answer: 3 - Done
-- 006 Find if the double number is equal to another double number within the defined accuracy
+- 006 Find if the double number is equal to another double number within the defined accuracy - Done
 - 007 Find square root of a number without using built in libraries
+- 008 Find the fibonacci series
+- 009 Find LCM
+- 010 Find GCD

 # Strings (STR)